GenomicsDB/GenomicsDB-Python/examples/README.md

                         	2. either samples and/or intervals using -i/-I/-s/-S options has to be specified -f FILTER, --filter FILTER
                         Optional - genomic filter expression for the query, e.g. 'ISHOMREF' or 'ISHET' or 'REF == "G" && resolve(GT, REF, ALT) &= "T/T" && ALT |= "T"'
-  -t {csv,json}, --output-type {csv,json}
+  -t {csv,json,arrow}, --output-type {csv,json,arrow}
-                        Optional - specify type of output for the query. (default: csv) -o OUTPUT, --output OUTPUT
+                        Optional - specify type of output for the query (default: csv) -j {all,all-by-calls,samples-with-num-calls,samples,num-calls}, --json-output-type {all,all-by-calls,samples-with-num-calls,samples,num-calls}
+                        Optional - used in conjunction with -t/--output-type json (default: samples-with-num-calls) -z MAX_ARROW_BYTE_SIZE, --max-arrow-byte-size MAX_ARROW_BYTE_SIZE
+                        Optional - used in conjunction with -t/--output-type arrow as hint for buffering parquet files(default: 64MB)
+  -o OUTPUT, --output OUTPUT
                         a prefix filename to csv outputs from the tool.
-The filenames will be suffixed with the interval and .csv/.json
+The filenames will be suffixed with the interval and .csv/.json (default: query_output)
 ```

 Run `genomicsdb_query` with the -w and --list-samples/--list-contigs to figure out legitimate samples and contigs over which the query can operate.
 These can be used with the --samples/--intervals options later to run the actual query.